keylimegreen541/chat-app/README.md

 # Installation

+You can only host Chat App on a Mac.
 To install it, make sure you have Homebrew installed.
 If you don't have it installed, click [here](https://www.brew.sh) and follow the instructions to download it.
 Then, run `brew install node` in your terminal.
 Now, run this command in terminal: `npm install express socket.io`.
 To start the website, run the terminal command node server.js.
 Make sure you are in the chat-app folder when running the command.
 Now, it will be hosted on your computer on port 3000!